 Children and Families of 1st Generation Immigrants

 Cultural Intelligence (CQ) is defined as a person's ability to function, relate and work effectively in situations characterized by cultural diversity.
-What about the groups that uproot their lives and move to a completely different country, how high is their CQ score?
+What about the families that uproot their lives and move to a completely different country?
+How high are their CQ scores?
 Children of 1st generation immigrants and their families know all about cultural intelligence.
 They are the ones that have to navigate two worlds, working hard to find the bliss point of bi-cultural upbringing.
 This is the only way many of us know how to function, yet, find ourselves not being able to fully fit in one world.
 "My family gives me a hard time if I become too Americanized."
 "When I visit back home, they make fun of my accent and make me feel as though I am separate from my culture of origin."

 THE LOOK AND FEEL OF CULTURE CLASH: